ingram12/anon-chat/README.md

 # Anon Chat

-Anonymous chat application backend with Proof-of-Work authentication.
+Anonymous chat without authentication, with encryption and Proof of Work-based protection.